Nampeyo 1 (unsigned)Culture:

 The tips of each curved black parentheses in the base are connected by a thick black line, forming a set of hollow lunettes that are perpendicular to and reflect the the larger red lunette below.
 Parallel to the linear edge of each black lunette is an unpainted strip with a single thin line at its center, a “two-lane highway” that was frequently used by Nampeyo to separate her elements of design.
 Between these two strips of highway is a rectangular area at the center of the base.

 This rectangle is monochromatic with a diagonal unpainted center strip cutting across the space from the top left to the bottom right.
 The edges of this strip are notched with 14 steps on the top angle and more than 13 steps on the bottom.
 (A small worn area of design in this area has obliterated the details.)
 In the center of the diagonal is what appears –at first glance– to be a thin zig-zag black line.
 On closer examination, however, this center line is not a continuous brush stroke, but rather a series of more than 24 distinct and conjoint small rectangles.
 The lower right corner of each rectangle touches the upper left corner of its neighbor.
-Nampeyo’s decision to draw distinct segments rather than simply a single line is an indication that she was taking her time painting this bowl and enjoying her creative process.
+Nampeyo’s decision to draw distinct segments rather than simply a single line is an indication that she was taking her time painting this bowl, paying attention to detail, and enjoying her creative process.
+As Kramer noted, Nampeyo “had exceptional talent and received an inherent satisfaction in making pottery (1996:161).”
 Notice that if the white central diagonal is seen as a single form, its linear jagged edge reflects the stepped black line at its center.
 Embedding one element inside a larger similar element and letting the two images play against each other is the kind of subtle design strategy that you can discover in Nampayo’s work and makes her work unique.

 Back to that unpainted base of the right set of tail feathers: it’s complicated.
 The upper edge of the brown sickle does not quite touch the upper edge of the top feather, leaving a gap of about 0.25-inches.
 The unpainted base of the feathers seeps through this gap and expands into an asymmetric form.
 Starting at this gap, and thus starting also from the base of the brown sickle, a second unpainted black-edged sickle form emerges, its lower edge about 4.75-inches long.
 The upper edge is shorter (4.0-inches) because as it nears its base it suddenly forms a right angle and runs about 1-inch until it reaches the lower framing line.
+Visually this short line is at the same height as the top edge of the red feathers to its left, thus visually cohering the feather base design across the width of the bowl.
 Below this 1-inch line is additional unpainted space that is residual between the three black tips of the feathers and the framing line.
-Looking at these two sickle forms, my eye is unsettled and it took a while for me to figure out why.
-Whereas both of the sickle forms already discussed sweep to the left off their bases, the residual space between then also forms a sickle shape and its sweeps in the opposite direction, from left to right.
-The overall design has great right-to-left motion from two arched shapes, but this effect is contradicted by the leftward motion of the residual shape between the.
-Once again we see how Nampeyo uses a design strategy that builds visual tension, a characteristic almost unique to her designs and another indicator of her aesthetic genius.

 Finally, below the arch of the brown sickle and floating freely between it and the feathered base below is a symmetric butterfly-shaped element consisting of an unpainted square core with three solid-black round-tipped feathers emerging from two parallel sides.
 Notice how these two pairs of three feathers reflect the form of the more elaborate sets of three feathers below them, thus integrating the design.
 The center of the butterfly is not entirely unpainted but rather is divided into upper and lower sections by two parallel lines, a “one-lane highway.”
 Above and below this highway are sets of three parallel dashes.
-Wade interprets this element as a “xxxx”(xxx:yyy).
+Wade interprets this element as a “mother ear of corn” (Wade and Cooke, 2012:236, E).

 The design: exterior